-Like all my cupcake recipes, these raspberry lemon cupcakes are simple to make as long as you take your time.
-I always tell readers to read the recipe in full before beginning so you know the what, the where, and the when.
-It makes things run a little smoother and cleaner.Print
+- Ease: Like all our cupcake recipes, these raspberry lemon cupcakes are simple to make as long as you take your time.
+We always tell readers to read the recipe in full before beginning so you know the what, the where, and the when.
+It makes things run a little smoother!

 A deliciously moist and lemon cupcake topped with rich and creamy raspberry frosting.
 They’re bursting with bright, fresh flavors.